Follies

 Follies is a musical with music and lyrics by Stephen Sondheim and a book by James Goldman.

-The plot takes place in a crumbling Broadway theater, now scheduled for demolition, previously home to a musical revue (based on the Ziegfeld Follies).
+The plot centers on a crumbling Broadway theater, now scheduled for demolition, previously home to a musical revue (based on the Ziegfeld Follies).
 The evening follows a reunion of the Weismann Girls who performed during the interwar period.
 Several of the former showgirls perform their old numbers, often accompanied by the ghosts of their younger selves.
 The score offers a pastiche of 1920s and 1930s musical styles, evoking a nostalgic tone.

 The original Broadway production, directed by Harold Prince and Michael Bennett, with choreography by Bennett, opened April 4, 1971.
-The musical was nominated for 11 Tony Awards and won seven.
+The musical was nominated for 11 Tony Awards and won seven at the 26th Tony Awards.
 The original production, among the most costly on Broadway, ran for over 500 performances but ultimately lost its entire investment.
 The musical has had a number of major revivals, and several of its songs have become standards, including "Broadway Baby", "I'm Still Here", "Too Many Mornings", "Could I Leave You?", and "Losing My Mind".

 Background

 After the failure of Do I Hear a Waltz?
-(1965), for which he had written the lyrics to Richard Rodgers's music, Sondheim decided that he would henceforth work only on projects where he could write both the music and lyrics himself.
+(1965), for which he had written the lyrics to Richard Rodgers's music, Stephen Sondheim decided that he would henceforth work only on projects where he could write both the music and lyrics himself.
 He asked author and playwright James Goldman to join him as bookwriter for a new musical.
 Inspired by a New York Times article about a gathering of former Ziegfeld Girls, they decided upon a story about ex-showgirls.

 Originally titled The Girls Upstairs, the musical was to be produced by David Merrick and Leland Hayward in late 1967, but the plans ultimately fell through, and Stuart Ostrow became the producer, with Joseph Hardy as director.
 These plans also did not work out, and finally Harold Prince, who had worked previously with Sondheim, became the producer and director.
 He had agreed to work on The Girls Upstairs if Sondheim agreed to work on Company; Michael Bennett, the young choreographer of Company, was also brought onto the project.
 It was Prince who changed the title to Follies; he was "intrigued by the psychology of a reunion of old chorus dancers and loved the play on the word 'follies'".